 Most consider insider ownership a positive because it can indicate the board is well aligned with other shareholders.
 However, on some occasions too much power is concentrated within this group.

-Our most recent data indicates that insiders own less than 1% of HollyFrontier Corporation.
+Our information suggests that HollyFrontier Corporation insiders own under 1% of the company.
 It is a pretty big company, so it would be possible for board members to own a meaningful interest in the company, without owning much of a proportional interest.
 In this case, they own around US$28m worth of shares (at current prices).
 Arguably, recent buying and selling is just as important to consider.
 You can click here to see if insiders have been buying or selling.

 General Public Ownership

 With a 13% ownership, the general public have some degree of sway over HFC.
 While this size of ownership may not be enough to sway a policy decision in their favour, they can still make a collective impact on company policies.